Forts in India: Forts in ancient India (1500 BCE to 500 CE)

-Three major methods were used for the construction of ancient Indian forts.
+In ancient India, three major methods were used for the construction of Indian forts.
 The first consisted of earthen ramparts.
 Often, they were constructed of the sand which was dug out of the ditch surrounding the fort.
-The second of rubble with earth on the outside which was more sturdy.
-The third type of construction was with stone and masonry work.
-The last was the strongest.
-Often materials from demolished forts were reused in the building of new forts.
+The second was made of rubble, with earth on the outside, since it was more sturdy.
+The third type of construction was stone and masonry work, which was the strongest.
+Often, materials from demolished forts were reused in the building of new forts.

-By 4th Century BCE, fortified cities were common in India.
+By the 4th century BCE, fortified cities were common in India.
 The largest ones were between the city of Mathura (on the Yamuna river) and Magadha (on the Ganges).
-Another series of forts in the south, was on the Ujjain (on the Narmada) leading into the Deccan.
-These are inferred by the remains of fort walls and bastions seen on excavation at Rajagriha and at several sites in the Gangetic plain notably Kaushambi.
-At the latter site huge walls of burnt brick, which look like they have been battered.
+Another series of forts in the south went from Ujjain (on the Narmada) into the Deccan.
+The existence of these forts has been inferred from the remains of fort walls and bastions found in excavations at Rajagriha and several sites in the Gangetic plain, notably Kaushambi.
+At the latter site, huge walls of burnt brick, which look like they have been battered, have been discovered.

 There are few descriptions of these ancient structures.
-The most noted is the one by Megasthenes, an ambassador of Seleucus I Nicator to the court of Chandragupta Maurya.
-He describes Pataliputra as being guarded by a ditch with wooden walls.
-The fort had 570 towers and 54 gates with colonnaded halls decorated with gold and silver.
-One such hall has been excavated and is one of the oldest stone structures in India.
+The most descriptive comes from Megasthenes, an ambassador of Seleucus I Nicator to the court of Chandragupta Maurya.
+He describes Pataliputra as being guarded by a ditch with wooden walls, and says that the fort had 570 towers and 64 gates, with colonnaded halls decorated with gold and silver.
+One such hall has been excavated, and is one of the oldest stone structures in India.